 Insulin

 Patients with Type 1 diabetes manage their condition by taking insulin multiple times a day since their body is unable to produce enough insulin on its own.
-Those with Type 2 diabetes may also need to take insulin regularly, or in certain situations such as pregnancy. sometimes develop in patients who have Type 1 diabetes but have yet to be diagnosed.
+Those with Type 2 diabetes may also need to take insulin regularly, or in certain situations such as pregnancy.
+Very severe side effects sometimes develop in patients who have Type 1 diabetes but have yet to be diagnosed.
 Symptoms of diabetic ketoacidosis include head and stomach pain, nausea, vomiting, rapid breathing, reduced alertness, and dry skin.

 Medication